Skip to main content

 Benefits of design tokens include:

-• consistent visual design across platforms
+• maintaining consistent visual design

-• improved collaboration between designers and developers
+• improving collaboration between designers and developers

 Types of Design Tokens